kristelle97/MooneLandingPage/src/blog/posts/menstrual-hygiene/menstrual-products-guide.md

 ---
-title: "Comprehensive Guide to Menstrual Products: Pads, Tampons, and Menstrual Cups"
+title: 'Comprehensive Guide to Menstrual Products: Pads, Tampons, and Menstrual Cups'
-description: "Explore the full range of menstrual products, including pads, tampons, and menstrual cups.
-Learn how each works, their pros and cons, and tips for choosing the right product for your needs."
+description: Explore the full range of menstrual products, including pads, tampons, and menstrual cups.
+Learn how each works, their pros and cons, and tips for choosing the right product for your needs.
 date: 2025-06-08
 category: Menstrual Hygiene
+thumbnail: /img/posts/comprehensive-guide-to-menstrual-products:-pads,-tampons,-and-menstrual-cups.png
+alt: 'Illustration for Comprehensive Guide to Menstrual Products: Pads, Tampons, and Menstrual Cups'
+layout: post.njk
 ---

 # Comprehensive Guide to Menstrual Products: Pads, Tampons, and Menstrual Cups